raul338/install_node_exporter/README.md

 Simple script to install `node_exporter` in a vps to `/srv/node_exporter` and activate it using `supervisor`

-To edit path or node_exporter version, update files accordingly
+To edit path or node_exporter version, update files accordingly Check node_exporter.conf, It includes an optional command line wich disables some metrics that I don't use in grafana

 ```sh
 sudo apt update